JackLawhorn/Heavens-Above-Gardens-Below/Miscellaneous notes for later.md

-# Cult of Pythos
-- based on that one portrait of Pythagoras
-- studied the Objective of Form
-	- The first true Objectivist
-	- Saw historians and even the Elves as too focused on the Subjective

 # Classes
 ## Classes of the Shoals
 - Anchorites are religious hermits of the Shoals in the Duchy of Stilts